SimonGaufreteau/badnet-tournament-bot/README.md

 Periodically fetches the Badnet API for new tournament.

-Currently writes to a file, the plan is to send new tournaments to Whatsapp
+Currently supports sending notifications to WhatsApp and Discord with similar formatting.

 ## Requirements